Should You Buy Mail Lists? The Definitive Answer

 Third, you can rent an email list.
 You work with a provider who gives you access to a segment of their email list without you seeing the email addresses.
 You have to work with them once you draft your email so they can send it out to the identified group or segment for you.

 When working with a provider to buy or rent an email list, they may tell you that the list is opt-in.
-This means the people on the list signed up to be emailed.
+This means the people on the list signed up to be emailed for various email marketing campaigns.
 What they do not tell you is that these people did not opt-in to be emailed by your business and countless others who have access to the same lists.

 These regulations also mandate that you make it easy for people to opt out of receiving emails from you or your business.
 It can be challenging to do this, especially if you have rented the email list where you do not have total control over what the provider does with it.